urbanAIthi/ROSA/README.md

 }
 ```

-The Transformer implementation is based on the following repository: [https://github.com/urbanAIthi/FloatingCarObserver]
-and the associated papers:
+The Transformer implementation is based on the following repository [https://github.com/urbanAIthi/FloatingCarObserver] and the associated papers:
 ```bibtex
 @INPROCEEDINGS{10422398,
    author={Gerner, Jeremias and Rößle, Dominik and Cremers, Daniel and Bogenberger, Klaus and Schön, Torsten and Schmidtner, Stefanie},